SPAWNing Structural Priming Predictions from a Cognitively Motivated Parser: Discussion

 \section{Discussion}

-In this work we introduced a cognitively motivated parser, SPAWN, which can be used to generate quantitative behavioral predictions from any theory of syntax capable of generating incremental parse trees.
+In this work we introduced a cognitively motivated parser, SPAWN, which can be used to generate quantitative behavioral predictions from contemporary syntactic theories that are based on lexicalized grammar formalisms.
 SPAWN makes it possible to evaluate what theoretical differences (if any) result in differing sentence processing predictions.
-As a case study, we used SPAWN to generate predictions from two competing theories of reduced relative clauses (Whiz-Deletion and Participial-Phase) while modulating the reanalysis mechanism (going back to the start vs. sampling based on uncertainty) and the number of training examples (0, 100, 500).
-We compared the predictions from these different versions of the SPAWN model to human behavior from a large-scaled (N=769) web-based comprehension-to-production priming experiment.
+As a case study, we used SPAWN to generate predictions from two competing theories of reduced relative clauses (Whiz-Deletion and Participial-Phase) while modulating the reanalysis mechanism and the number of training examples.
+We compared the predictions from these different versions of the SPAWN model to human behavior from a large-scale (N=769) web-based comprehension-to-production priming experiment.

-We found that the predictions from the Whiz-Deletion SPAWN models did not capture the qualitative human priming behavior for any of the different reanalysis mechanisms or training sizes.
-In contrast, the Participial-Phase SPAWN models captured the human priming pattern, but only when the model was untrained (i.e., had no prior knowledge); As the prior knowledge increased, the relative differences between the priming conditions in humans and Participial-Phase models deviated, reinforcing assumptions from prior work that participants enter the experiment with weak prior knowledge.
-Taken together, these results suggest that the Participial-Phase account of reduced relative clauses captures the the structural representations people construct better than the Whiz-Deletion account.
+We found that the predictions of the Whiz-Deletion SPAWN models did not capture the qualitative human priming behavior for any of the model types.
+In contrast, many of the Participial-Phase SPAWN models captured the qualitative patterns, with the models that best captured the \textit{magnitude} of the empirical effects being ones with weak prior knowledge, that reprocesses the sentence from the beginning whenever reanalysis is triggered.
+Taken together, these results suggest that the Participial-Phase account of reduced relative clauses captures the structural representations people construct better than the Whiz-Deletion account.